 After visiting the facility, Pence said at a news conference that he was not surprised by what he saw.

 “I knew we’d see a system that was overwhelmed,” Pence told reporters.
 “This is tough stuff.”

 Toured the Donna Processing Center with @SecondLady and saw firsthand how even in the face of our overwhelmed facilities, @CBP is providing humane and compassionate care.
 Congress MUST reform our laws to end this unsustainable crisis of illegal immigration at the border. pic.twitter.com/zQZkJKRGU4

 — Vice President Mike Pence (@VP) July 12, 2019

 The Trump administration has repeatedly warned about the crisis at the southern border, saying the unprecedented influx of family units has overwhelmed border patrol facilities and resources.
-In May, Border Patrol agents detained more than 144,000 people crossing from Mexico—the highest level in more than a decade, according to Customs and Border Protection (CBP) data.
+In May, Border Patrol agents apprehended or deemed inadmissible more than 144,000 people crossing from Mexico—the highest level in more than a decade, according to Customs and Border Protection (CBP) data.

 After Pence’s tour at the facility, Trump took to Twitter to criticize the coverage of the visit, singling out a New York Times report that appears to have cherry-picked negative details of the visit.

 “Friday’s tour showed vividly, to politicians and the media, how well run and clean the children’s detention centers are.
 Great reviews!
 Failing New York Times story was FAKE!
 The adult single men areas were clean but crowded – also loaded up with a big percentage of criminals,” Trump wrote on social media.